 State of emergency and emergency decrees

 One of the basic freedoms, freedom of speech and press, have been widely disrupted.
 More than 3 000 citizens were facing charges of insulting the president.
-According to official Twitter’s Transparency Report, several social networks were restricted by government, making users delete offending posts and pictures.
+According to the official Twitter’s Transparency Report, several social networks were restricted by government, making users delete offending posts and pictures.
 Around 150 news platforms were shut down.

 President Erdogan declared state of emergency, by which he is able to bypass parliament and release decrees that have the same weight as law.
-State of emergency can last 6 months, during which should the president ensure safety and prepare parliament and departments on normal rule.
-But in the wake of terrorist attack on New Year’s Eve the state of emergency has been extended by the vote of parliament.
+State of emergency can last 6 months, during which should the president ensure safety and prepare parliament and departments for normal rule.
+But in the wake of the terrorist attack on New Year’s Eve the state of emergency has been extended by the vote of parliament.

 The aftermath

 Almost no revolution happens without sacrifices.
 Unfortunately, those victims are often among civilians.
-The number of affected during the coup is high, but the amount of victims of subsequent hunt is much higher.
+The number of affected during the coup is high, but the amount of victims of the subsequent hunt is much higher.

 The hunt for coup plotters and participants became right after.
-Main prosecution were made against Gülan movement, as president Recep Tayyip Erdogan labelled cleric Fethullah Gulen as an initiator and main mind of the coup.
+Main prosecutions were made against Gülan movement, as president Recep Tayyip Erdogan labelled cleric Fethullah Gulen as an initiator and main mind of the coup.
 Any institution connected to the cleric was closed by the first presidential decree issued since the failed coup.
 It concerned 35 medical institutions, 15 universities, 1 043 private schools, 1 229 foundations and 19 unions.
 Apart from that, the decree also extended detention period from 4 to 30 days.
 The prosecution impacted judges, soldiers, officers, civil servants and others as well.
-The smallest suspicion of connection to the Gulen movement was enough for government to imprisonment or suspension.
+The smallest suspicion about a connection to the Gulen movement was enough for government to imprisonment or suspension.
 President’s goal was to eliminate any movement’s supporters from state and public services.

 As spotted and claimed by Human Rights Watch in document “A Blank Check: Turkey’s Post-Coup Suspension of Safeguards Against Torture”, many people were tortured or at least dealt with badly by Turkish police.
 That was enabled by many after-coup decrees, which had removed or eliminated safeguards in the approach of police officials towards held citizens, especially in the case of using torture during interrogation.
 The document concerns cases of sexual abuse, sleep deprivation, rape threats, beating and others.
 Turkish officials seem to not approach this knowledge in the near future, as they have postponed United Nations special rapporteur on torture’s visit.